 So while palliative care can be part of end of life care, if it’s offered to your child it doesn’t necessarily mean they’re at the end of life.

-(If your child is receiving palliative care as part of end of life care, please see When your child is at the end of life booklet).
+If your child is receiving palliative care as part of end of life care, visit our terminal diagnosis pages for more information.

 Serious illnesses, such as brain tumours, can have many effects on your child’s (and your) life.
 Palliative care can be used to help ease these effects.